Disney World Special Events, Festivals and Parties

 Mickey’s Not So Scary Halloween Party

-In 2023, Mickey’s Not So Scary Halloween Party will be offered on August 11, 15, 18, 22, 25, 29; September 1, 4, 8, 10, 12, 15, 17, 19, 22, 24, 26, 28, 29; October 1, 3, 5, 6, 9, 10, 12, 13, 15, 17, 19, 20, 22, 24, 26, 27, 29, 31 and November 1.
+In 2023, Mickey’s Not So Scary Halloween Party was offered on August 11, 15, 18, 22, 25, 29; September 1, 4, 8, 10, 12, 15, 17, 19, 22, 24, 26, 28, 29; October 1, 3, 5, 6, 9, 10, 12, 13, 15, 17, 19, 20, 22, 24, 26, 27, 29, 31 and November 1.

 Mickey’s Not So Scary Halloween Party is held on select nights in August, September and October each year from 7:00 pm to midnight, after the regular closing of Magic Kingdom, and requires separate admission.
 (You don’t have to have a theme park reservations or paid admission on the same day to the Magic Kingdom in order to attend the special after-hours event.)
 Guests with Not So Scary Halloween Party tickets are admitted to the park as early as 4:00 pm.
 You will need to get a wristband that allows you to stay in the park after the party begins.